 Quality Assurance Activities: Planning, Auditing and Analyzing Project Quality

-Quality assurance activities are those actions the quality team takes to view the quality requirements, audit the results of control measurements and analyze quality performance in order to ensure that appropriate quality standards and procedures are appropriately implemented within the project.
+Quality assurance (QA) activities are those actions the project team takes to inspect quality requirements, audit the results of control measurements and analyze quality performance in order to ensure that appropriate quality standards and procedures are appropriately implemented within the project.

 The first of the quality assurance activities is about planning the overall process for assuring quality.
 Its purpose is to design a quality assurance plan template (an efficient tool to assure quality in a project) and monitor problems and drawbacks that may appear during the project implementation process.
 The quality team needs to use such a plan to do the rest of the quality assurance activities, such Audit and Analysis.